Science-Camp-TUI/tutorials/docs/dashboard/index.md

 8. On the right side under `Value options` change `Calculate` to `All values`
 9. You can customise the visualization if you want.
 For example changing the orientation to horizontal makes it easier to understand.
 Dont forget to save once your done.
 10. As you might have noticed, instead of bird names the bars are labled with the IDs.
 This is due to way the data is stored in the database.
-For now its fine, but if you're insterested you can check [here](https://github.com/Science-Camp-TUI/birdnet-mini/blob/main/idToLables.csv) which ID belongs to which bird.
+For now its fine, but if you're insterested you can check [here](https://github.com/Science-Camp-TUI/birdnet-mini/blob/main/idTolabels.csv) which ID belongs to which bird.

-### Accesing an external ressource/Adding lables
+### Accesing an external ressource/Adding labels
 In the last task we had the problem that the measurements in the DB only holds the IDs of the classified bird, but not the actual name.
 But fortunatly we have a table holding the IDs and corresponding names.
-In this step we want to load the data into the query and modify the result form the last task in a way that the bars are labeld with the actual name rather than the Id.
+In this step we want to load the data into the query and modify the result form the last task in a way that the bars are labled with the actual name rather than the ID.

 1. First, reopen the visualization by hovering the cursor over the diagramm, clicking the three dots in the upper right corner and selecting `edit`
 2. Bind the current query result to a variable.
 You can do this by choosing a name(we will use `left` since we will perform a left join later but any name is valid) and writing `name=` in front of the `from(bucket: "BirdData")`.
 3. Next add the following three lines at the top of the query.
 These packages provide the functions to load and transform the table from earlier into a flux query object